Sapd/HeadsetControl/README.md

 Type `headsetcontrol -h` to get all available options.\
 (Don't forget to prefix it with `./` when the application resides in the current folder)

+Type `headsetcontrol -?` to get a list of supported capabilities for the currently detected headset

 `headsetcontrol -s 128` sets the sidetone to 128 (REAL loud).
 You can silence it with `0`.
 I recommend a loudness of 16.

 Following options don't work on all devices yet: